maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-42.md

 ## Backward Compatibility

-Backward compatibility has been preserved by internally converting MATIC to POL in the existing functions.
+Backward compatibility has been preserved by internally converting MATIC to POL (and vice-versa) in the existing functions.

 ## Security Considerations